Four of the Biggest Data Security Risks for Businesses14

-Here’s a look at a few of the biggest data security threats in 2019 and what measures I.T. leaders should consider.
+Here’s a look at a few of the biggest data security threats businesses face today and what measures I.T. leaders should consider.
 As you’ll see, these risks can come in familiar yet more-complicated forms, and they can emerge from technology both new and old.

 1. Continued Rise of Cybercrime and Ransomware

 Data is valuable.
 So valuable, cybercriminals may threaten to hold it for ransom.
 Cybercrime is big business.
 In fact, a study from Bromium estimates it generates as much as $1.5 trillion per year.
 The study found $500 billion of that revenue comes from theft of trade secrets and intellectual property (IP), and another $160 billion comes from trading stolen data.

 You may hear about data breaches at large corporations in the news, but research shows smaller companies are getting hit as well.
 Verizon’s 2018 Data Breach Investigations Report found 58 percent of cyberattacks target small businesses.

 Big companies may lead to a bigger payoff, but I.T. security solutions at small and mid-sized businesses (SMBs) can be easier to penetrate.
 These attacks, however, are hard for smaller businesses to recover from.
 Verizon’s report found 60 percent of SMBs that experienced a cyber-attack were unable to sustain the business for more than six months, with the cost of dealing with the breach reaching $600 thousand or more.